DEFRA/ffc-development-guide/standards/configuration-management.md

   postgresDb:
 ```

-These values must use the hierarchy `environment/key` for example `dev/posgresService.postgresUser` and use labels to separate each service's value.
+These values must use the hierarchy `environment/key` for example `dev/postgresService.postgresUser` and use labels to separate each service's value.

+## Updating values

+In Sandpit, values are added direct to Application Configuration via the Azure Portal or Azure CLI.

+In higher environments values are added by an Azure DevOps pipeline that sources configuration from a [git repository](https://dev.azure.com/defragovuk/DEFRA-FFC/_git/DEFRA-FFC-INFRA?path=/arm-templates/app-config/parameters).

+Full details for maintaining application configuration can be found in [this wiki](https://dev.azure.com/defragovuk/DEFRA-FFC/_wiki/wikis/DEFRA-FFC.wiki/5183/App-Configuration-Changes).